 Author

 Sarah graduated with her BFA in Graphic Design from the State University of New York at Fredonia in 2018 before beginning her career at Family First.
-Sarah is a designer, content creator, and community outreach coordinator.
-She received her certification in financial counseling in 2020 and is an active volunteer within the Rochester community.
-She is also on the Board of Directors for the Penfield Business Chamber and currently holds the position of Director of Special Projects.
+Sarah is a designer, content creator, and community outreach coordinator, as well as an active volunteer within the Rochester community.

 You are now leaving https://home.familyfirstny.com/